 Summarizing all of the considerable advantages and benefits, FRM sites:

-- Built to be SEO-friendly from the ground up
+- Are built to be SEO-friendly from the ground up

 - Include your choice of highly customizable arrangement processes in either a Bundle or Multi-Step format